 Then I realized that once you know the ideas that go into a successful song, you can use them to make your song great, or you can creatively stray from those same ideas to make your song innovative.
 Either way, you win.
 But you have to know what those concepts are first.

-Once I realized I could see songs in this way, I realized I’d have to put these ideas into an EBook to be able to give other songwriters the ability to clearly see what can make their song work, while sparing them information that doesn’t work.
+Once I noticed I could see songs in this way, I realized I’d have to put these ideas into an online video course to be able to give other songwriters the ability to clearly see what can make their song work, while sparing them information that doesn’t work.
 Not to mention saving them time too.

 And that’s what I’ve done.
-I took all the best information on melody writing, lyric writing, chord progressions and even coming up with song ideas and put it into my EBook called How to Write Songs That Sell.
+I took all the best information on melody writing, lyric writing, chord progressions and even coming up with song ideas and put it into an online course called How to Write Songs That Sell.

 The second method you’ll learn is the Do It Yourself Method, where you won’t be relying on other songs at all.
 It’ll show you how to create songs people want to hear completely from your own brain.

 If you decide to combine parts of these two methods together, you’ll see great results.
 Great artists are always looking to other artists for ideas, while at the same time innovating from their own minds.
 If you combine the two methods, you have a great opportunity to do that yourself.